Jakub-Domogala/LeetCode/README.md

 ### Note

 <div style="border: 1px solid black; padding: 10px; border-radius: 2px; background-color: rgba(245, 245, 245, 0.2);">
-Files in this repository are not prepared to be used on LeetCode website, if you are planning to use them for LeetCode, you might need to slightly adjust them
+Files in this repository are not prepared to be Copy-Pasted straight to LeetCode website, if you are planning to use them for LeetCode, you might need to slightly adjust them
 </div>

 ---